puzzmo-com/blog.puzzmo.com/content/posts/2024/03/28/an-ode-to-game-plugins.md

 ### Control

 At heart, programming is the art of deciding which systems interact with each other and where decision making happens.

-This tension became very apparent as we started to first build out the leaderboard systems in Puzzmo.
+This tension became very apparent as we started to first build out the leaderboard systems for Puzzmo.
 At the beginning, decision's around control were easy as there was only 2 leaderboards for each game.
-The API would provide these two leaderboards for every game at the place where we kept the rest of the leaderboard infra.
-Done.
+The API would provide these two leaderboards for every game at the place where we kept the rest of the leaderboard infra. _Done_.

-When we decided that each game should start having some different leaderboards, this is still totally easy to contain - we'll make a `leaderboards.ts` file which lists all the games and says what the leaderboards per-game are are.
-Great.
+When we decided that each game should start having different leaderboards, this is still totally easy to contain - we'll make a `leaderboards.ts` file which lists all the games and says what the leaderboards per-game are. _Great_.

 So we start looking at another system, news.
 Again, easy at first, we have time and points of puzzles played by friends or best-ofs.
 Again, we can put that logic with the news generation code.
 Also, not a surprise to find out that we want news items to be different on a per-game basis.
-OK, `news.ts` in a lib file.
+OK, `news.ts` in a lib file. _Sure_.

 Repeat this pattern for User Statistics, Puzzle Statistics, Game editorials, Highlights (e.g. looking through your historical records to say 'Least Wednesday rotations') and you start to see yourself in a position where making a new game and integrating into Puzzmo's API-level systems is quite a thing.